Choosing a Health Care Plan: Coverage, Cost, Compare

 Once you understand health plan coverage and costs, you can begin to make comparisons and choose the plan that gives you the best value for the coverage you need.
 The health care law makes it easier to understand health plan coverage and costs and to compare plans.
 All plans must now use a standard Summary of Benefits and Coverage (SBC) form.

 You can compare plans “apples to apples” because the information for each plan will be laid out in the same way, using language that you can understand.
 You’ll see it when you shop for coverage on your own or get coverage at your job (but not when you select a Medicare plan).
 If you do have health coverage and haven’t seen the SBC, ask your human resources department for a copy.

 If you need insurance, there is a new way to shop for it.
-Beginning October 1, 2013, every state will have a Health Insurance Marketplace, which makes it easier for people to buy health coverage.
-The Health Insurance Marketplace is a new way to both compare and buy plans and to get your health coverage questions answered.
+Every state has a Health Insurance Marketplace.
+These marketplaces make it easier for you to both compare and buy plans and to get your health coverage questions answered.
 Through the marketplace, you can: